 Fellows are provided with continuing education around facilitation, Jewish text, and service learning.

 The first step in becoming a Repair the World Fellow is filling out an application, which will go live this Fall.
 The application has two parts- the first is uploading your resume and answering a few short informational questions.
-Once you submit that, you will get an email that leads you to part two, where you will answer a few short questions, make a short video, as well as rank your preferences for which city you wish to serve in.
+Once you submit that, you will get an email that leads you to part two, where you will answer a few short questions, make a short video, and rank your preferences for which city you wish to serve in

 National Staff Interview